hacss/hacss.github.io/src/syntax-guide.md

 ## Media Queries

-Declarations, including those surrounded by context and/or pseudo-selectors, may be enclosed within a media query scope by surrounding them in curly braces and prepending an at sign (`@`) followed by the media query alias.
+Declarations, including those surrounded by context and/or pseudo selectors, may be enclosed within a media query scope by surrounding them in curly braces and prepending an at sign (`@`) followed by the media query alias.
 For example: